Microsoft ends support for Windows 7 systems. What now?

 Microsoft had a massive upgrade programme for older machines back when Windows 10 officially launched.
 For a year after its release, Windows 7 and 8 users could upgrade to the new system free of charge – unless you were an enterprise user – provided the system was compatible.
 Officially, that programme has now ended, leaving users who failed to upgrade in time paying out fees from €145 to get the new operating system.

-For home users, Windows 7 support ended last year.
-Businesses got a reprieve, but Microsoft has issued repeated reminders that the extended support would be soon coming to an end, so this cannot have come as a surprise to anyone.
+Microsoft stopped adding new features to the operating system in 2015.
+Extended support - bug fixes and security updates - continued, but Microsoft has issued repeated reminders that the extended support would be soon coming to an end, so this cannot have come as a surprise to anyone.

 What does this mean for businesses?